eric-limjoco/ticketmaster_api_project/README.md

 Project for GA JavaScript Course (Unit 2)

-This app will use the Ticketmaster API to show the user events based on their preferences.
+This app uses the Ticketmaster API to show the user events based on their preferences.

+The Zippopotam API is also used to convert the user's ZipCode into latitude and longitude.